-As the winter thaws and new life bursts from the ground at every turn, it is a perfect time to dust off the ol’ bones and muscles of the body.
+As the winter thaws and new life bursts from the ground at every turn, it is a perfect time to dust off the ol’ bones and muscles of the body and get our exercise routine prioritized.
 Most of us are more sedentary during the cold months, hunkering under thick sweaters and blankets, and staying inside where it is warm.
 Now that we can get outside and stretch our legs, it makes sense to give the body a once-over to make sure all the main pieces are in working condition!

 Here are 4 simple exercises you can do to maintain the major joints and muscles of the body.
 These movements will help build range of motion and strength in your spine, hips, knees and shoulders.
 And none of them require any equipment, so you can do them at home, in the office or even at the airport.